About the Counseling Team

 Faculty Counselor

-I am a Licensed Mental Health Counselor in my 4th year at Highline, and in my 19th year working in higher education.
-I’m originally from Washington, and was raised in Federal Way and Puyallup as a child of immigrant parents from Jamaica and England.
-I’m passionate about issues of social justice, community building, and mental health.
-I’m especially concerned about how systems of oppression, and experiences of discrimination impact how we think and feel about ourselves.
-As a therapist, I take a strengths-based approach to working with students and am influenced most by Cognitive Behavioral, Relational-Cultural, and Rogerian (person-centered) approaches to therapy.
-Most importantly, I believe in working in a partnership with students to assist in their healing and overall emotional and mental health.
+Nicole is a Licensed Mental Health Counselor in her 8th year at Highline, and her 23rd year working in higher education.
+She is originally from Washington, and was raised in Federal Way and Puyallup as a child of immigrant parents from Jamaica and England.
+She is passionate about issues of social justice, community building, and mental health.
+Nicole is especially concerned about how systems of oppression, and experiences of discrimination impact how we think and feel about ourselves.
+As a therapist, Nicole takes a strengths-based approach to working with students and is influenced most by Cognitive Behavioral, Relational-Cultural, and Rogerian (person-centered) approaches to therapy.
+Most importantly, she believes in working in a partnership with students to assist in their healing and overall emotional and mental health.

-In my free time, I enjoy spending time with my family, connecting with friends and community, and finding opportunities to laugh.
-I’m also a certified plant mom and love gardening.
+In her free time, Nicole enjoys spending time with her family, connecting with friends and community, and finding opportunities to laugh.
+She is also a certified plant mom and loves gardening.

-I’ve earned a Bachelor of Arts (B.A.) in English and Social Work at Pacific Lutheran University, Master of Social Work (M.S.W.) with an emphasis on multi-ethnic practice at the University of Washington, and a Master of Arts (M.A.) in Community Counseling at Seattle University.
-I am a Licensed Mental Health Counselor (LMHC), National Certified Counselor (NCC), and a Mental Health First Aid Instructor.
+Nicole earned a Bachelor of Arts (B.A.) in English and Social Work at Pacific Lutheran University, Master of Social Work (M.S.W.) with an emphasis on multi-ethnic practice at the University of Washington, and a Master of Arts (M.A.) in Community Counseling at Seattle University.
+She is a Licensed Mental Health Counselor (LMHC), National Certified Counselor (NCC), and a Mental Health First Aid Instructor.

 Nicole Hoyes Wilson: Psychotherapy Information Disclosure Statement